moby/moby/docs/reference/commandline/secret_inspect.md

 ### Formatting secret output

-The `--format` option can be used to obtain specific information about a secret.
-For example, the following command outputs the digest of the secret.
+You can use the --format option to obtain specific information about a secret.
+The following example command outputs the digest of the secret.

 ```bash{% raw %}